IDMNYU/DM1123-VFS-FA16-DUFF/dm1123idm_coursework_documentation.md

 Group registration for IDM server accounts will happen on the third Friday of each month throughout the semester.
 Sessions will start at 1PM and end at 5PM.

+* Friday September 9, room 811 at MAGNET
 * Friday September 23, room 811 at MAGNET
 * Friday October 21, room 811 at MAGNET
 * Friday November 18, room 811 at MAGNET